martha-wilfahrt/martha-wilfahrt.github.io/_pages/research.md

 Journal Articles
 -------

+Forthcoming.
+Unspoken Hierarchies: The Enduring Effects of Caste Discrimination in Africa (with Leonardo Arriola and Dominika Koter) (_Perspectives on Politics_).

 2025.
 [A Precolonial Paradox: Rethinking Political Centralization and Its Legacies] _American Political Science Review._ (FirstView)

 [A Precolonial Paradox: Rethinking Political Centralization and Its Legacies]: https://doi.org/10.1017/S0003055425101044